roycroftLabs/genuit-ar22/README.md

 ## 🧐 What's inside?

-This site is built using Gatsby and Tailwind for styling.

-Here's a quick look at the top-level files and directories you'll find inside:
+Overview of top-level files and directories:

     .
     ├── node_modules
-    ├── src // this is where the bulk of our code lives ├── .gitignore
+    ├── src // this is where the bulk of the code lives ├── .gitignore
     ├── gatsby-browser.js
     ├── gatsby-config.js